 Jay said the support of teachers and his time at City of Bristol College allowed him to achieve many of his professional and personal life goals.
 He added: “For serious students considering this course, there are numerous possibilities for future work both national and international and all the interesting life experiences which accompany those possibilities.”

-Find out about EASA courses here or visit an Open Day for more information.
+Find out about engineering and manufacturing courses here or visit an Open Day for more information.